-However, the latest Galaxy S8 rumor, coming via phoneArena.com, suggests that Samsung wishes to future-proof the device by equipping it with a 4K display.
-Indeed, the rumored codename for the Galaxy S8 project – Project Dream – points flirtatiously towards Daydream, so a focus on VR does not seem at all unlikely.
+However, the latest Galaxy S8 edge rumor, coming via phoneArena.com, suggests that Samsung wishes to future-proof the device by equipping it with a 4K display.
+Indeed, the rumored code name for the Galaxy S8 project – Project Dream – points flirtatiously towards Daydream, so a focus on VR does not seem at all unlikely.

 Samsung also recently showcased a 5.5-inch 4K display, suggesting serious headway is being made towards placing such a display inside the next generation of the Galaxy S series.

-We hope to see big changes in the Galaxy S8 and we're not the only ones.
+We hope to see big changes with the Galaxy S8, and we're not the only ones.
 The designer Steel Drake threw his hat into the ring for designing the new flagship device and we hope to see some of these in 2017.
 We've seen some interesting design concepts for the S8 already but we desperately want these.